Exactly How We Afford to Travel Often

 gluten-free-muffins-with-fruit-camp-breakfast

-We bring all of our food, water, and snacks.
-Bringing our own food saves us so much money.
+We bring all our food, water, and snacks — saving us so much money.

 We might spend $50 on groceries for a weekend camping trip.
 And honestly, we usually just bring whatever we have from home and eat that.